Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 Use a Secret as an Environment Variable

-Using the key-value value pairs defined within a Secret is almost the same as for a ConfigMap.
+Using the key-value value pairs defined within a Secret is almost the same as using a ConfigMap.
 A difference is that instead of using the envFrom.ConfigMapRef path, you have to use the envFrom.secretRef instead.

 1. Create the Pod definition.